JosueRM2001/Programa-N-2/README.md

 - **Step #5**

-Acces the application is running you can accces the applicaction by navigating to the
+**Acces the application**: Is running you can accces the applicaction by navigating to the

 following url in your web browser: http://localhost:3000